blatyo/injex/README.md

 end
 ```

 The `inject` macro will only include overriding capabilities when `Mix.env` is `:test`.
-Otherwise, it hardcodes the default dependency.
+Otherwise, it inlines the default dependency.